Yoonwint/SimpleStopWatch/README.md

 It supports basic functions like start, pause, and reset.

 ## 🚀 Features
-- Start / Stop the timer
+- Start and Stop the timer
-- Pause and resume
 - Reset back to 00:00:00
 - Minimal design
 - JavaScript (vanilla)

+## 📸 Demo
+Check demo <a href="https://yoonwint.github.io/SimpleStopWatch/" target="_blank">here</a>.

+## 🎯 How to Use
+- Click Start to begin timing.
+- Click Pause to stop the timer.
+- Click Reset to clear the time back to zero.